Kwame Alexander papers

 Language of Materials

 This collection contains documents from Kwame Alexander and his two publishing companies - BlackWords Press and Alexander Publishing Group.
-The collection ranges in dates from 1990 until 2007.
+This collection also contians Kwame Alexander's website, added in 2023.
+The collection ranges in dates from 1990 until 2023.

 Gift of Kwame Alexander, 2008 (Accession 2008.002)